 All Font Families

-Amnesty International Germany magazine uses Floris type family as one its typefaces.
+Amnesty International Germany uses the Floris type family in their magazine.

-A A1 poster, folded to work as a cover for an Austrian magazine “homepage”.
-It was designed with the TheSansMono and TheMix fonts.
+A poster, folded to work as a cover for the Austrian magazine “homepage”.
+It was designed with TheSansMono and TheMix.

 The Museum Nikolaikirche in Berlin uses a rare combination of Consolas and TheSans for their exhibition “features – 10 Sichten auf Berlin”.